A Sculptor of liberated free forms, or forms suspended in the process of being liberated in space.

-In 1991, he came to Italy and he has evidentally found ideal conditions for learning, perfeting and deepening his sculptural knowledge.
+In 1991, he came to Italy and he has evidently found ideal conditions for learning, perfecting, and deepening his sculptural knowledge.

 In reality, it is called Carrara and it's not just any city.
 It was his first Italian experience and he settled immediately in Italy.

 Try to imagine an intensive open-air sculpture studio, which for centuries has been a pivot point, with ramifications for the diffusion of marble in the entire world.

-A cross-roads of artists who today continue to commit their own sculptural fantasy to creating works of monumental importance as well as smaller pieces for interiors.
+A crossroads of artists who today continue to commit their own sculptural fantasy to create works of monumental importance as well as smaller pieces for interiors.

 "It is possible to rely on masters of the art of sculpture who are capable of satisfying every possible demand or requirement."